lynnliu030/berkeley-os-prelim/communication/lrpc.md

 6. **Return to Client**
     1. after the procedure is done, another trap to the kernel
     2. kernel again changes back the address space and returns control to the client

+## v.s. upcalls
+Both papers aim to optimize IPC but do so by tackling different problems and proposing different solutions.
+Upcalls focuses on the vertical integration within a system across different layers, while LRPC focuses on the horizontal interaction between processes, especially on the same machine.
+Both papers touch on the idea of using a single address space for optimization.